datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q5.
-Which month has the highest median departure delay from an NYC airport?</strong>
+Which month has the highest MEDIAN departure delay from an NYC airport?</strong>

 *** =instructions
 - January